First Federal of Pascagoula Moss Point Data Breach Exposes SSNs and More

 First Federal Savings & Loan

 The breach was not discovered until Dec.
 5, 2025, after an investigation and manual document review by external cybersecurity professionals.
-The company first disclosed the incident to the California Attorney General’s office on Jan.
+The company disclosed the incident to the California Attorney General, Montana Attorney General, Texas Attorney General starting on Jan.
 5, 2026.
-On Jan.
-7, 2026, a disclosure was also released to the Texas Attorney General.

 According to a disclosure to the Massachusetts Office of Consumer Affairs and Business Regulation, the types of information exposed include driver's licenses, financial account information, full names, Social Security numbers, and medical information.

-The disclosures also stated that 2,334 Texas residents and 418 Massachusetts residents were impacted.
+The disclosures also stated that 2,334 Texas residents, 418 Massachusetts residents, and 27 Montana residents were impacted.
 The total number of individuals affected across the United States has yet to be released.

 Affected individuals were notified via mail on Jan.
 5, 2026.
 The company has also posted a notice of data security incident on their website.